Moduli Spaces of the Basic Hitchin Equation on Sasakian Threefolds: Introduction

-The author thanks his supervisor Hisashi Kasuya for his enormous support and helpful advice.
+The author thanks his supervisor, Hisashi Kasuya, for his enormous support and helpful advice.
 The author thanks M. Benyoussef for explaining their work.
 The author thanks Akase Kohei for answering his countless elementary questions about analysis.
+The author would like to thank the anonymous referees for their helpful comments that improved the paper.
 This work was supported by JSPS KAKENHI Grant Number JP24KJ1611.

-\section{Sasakian manifolds}
+\section{Sasakian Manifolds}

-\subsection{Sasakian manifolds}
+\subsection{Sasakian Manifolds}

 Let $M$ be a (2$n$+1)-dimensional real smooth manifold.
 Let $TM\otimes \mathbb{C}$ be the complexified tangent bundle of $TM$.
 A \textit{CR-structure} on $M$ is a rank $n$ complex sub-bundle $T^{1,0}$ of $TM\otimes \mathbb{C}$ such that $T^{1,0}\cap\overline{T^{1,0}}=0$ and $T^{1,0}$ is integrable.
 We denote $\overline{T^{1,0}}$ as $T^{0,1}$.
 For a CR-structure $T^{1,0}$ on $M$, there is an unique sub-bundle of rank $2n$ of real tangent bundle $TM$ with a vector bundle homomorphism $I:S\to S$ such that the following properties holds: \begin{itemize} \item $I^2$ = $-\textrm{Id}_S$, \item $T^{1,0}$ is the $\sqrt{-1}$-eigen bundle of $I$. \end{itemize} A (2$n$+1)-dimensional manifold $M$ is equipped with a triple $(T^{1,0}, S, I)$ is called a \textit{CR-manifold}.
 A \textit{contact 1-form} $\eta$ of $M$ is a non-degenerate 1-form of $M$ (i.e. $\eta\wedge(d\eta)^{n}$ is everywhere non-zero).
 By the non-degeneracy of $\eta$, there exists a vector field $\xi$ called \textit{Reeb vector field} such that it satisfies